 SECaaS: A Changing Market

-Today, more and more traditional security companies are developing and enhacing their service based offerings.
+Today, more and more traditional security companies are developing and enhancing their service based offerings.
 These include web security, email threat management, network security, cloud, mobile and more.
 While many argue that reduced costs should not be the driver for a switch especially in security products, only a few companies, including Appknox, argue that their solutions are better offered as a service.

 As the demand and use of cloud services skyrockets, users are more vulnerable to attacks than ever, as they access the Internet through varying and relatively unsecured highways.
 This is where SECaaS comes in, serving as a buffer against the most persistent online threats.